-And when I remember these moments, there is a complex blend of feeling that comes along with the remembering.
+And when I remember these moments through the years, there is a complex blend of feeling that comes along with the remembering.
 Something like wonder, at the directions life spins us in.
 Some grief, for what is lost, what never got to be.
 Some gratitude, for making it out alive, for what’s to come.
 Some peace, for where we are today.

 Happy Fifteenth Birthday, Luca.